 There's always pressure on your attire when it comes to wedding season.
 Friends and family will be in attendance and everyone wants to look good, especially for the pictures.
-Since this is a beautiful ceremony that can be held at a beautiful outdoor location or in church, our cute, modest selection of wedding guest dresses will be ideal for you to choose from.
-At My Sister's Closet, we have a wide variety of dresses to wear to a wedding that will keep you feeling classy and will surely make you stand out in photos.
+Since this is a beautiful ceremony that can be held at a beautiful outdoor location or in church, our cute, modest selection of bridesmaid dresses will be ideal for you to choose from.
+At My Sister's Closet, we have a wide variety of dresses to wear to a wedding either as part of the wedding party or as a guest.
 From knee-length and longer, our angelic, flowy dresses are perfect to honor such an important day.

-Before browsing our wedding essentials, you should first determine what the attire is for the occasion.
-Some common dress codes are causal, beach formal, semi-formal, formal, black tie, and white tie.
-You will also want to consider time and place of the ceremony to ensure that you are dressed accordingly.
+Before browsing our bridesmaid or wedding guest dresses, you'll need to determine what the wedding attire will be.
+While most weddings lean towards the formal wear side, wedding attire over the years has changed to include a dress for the casual, beach formal, semi-formal, formal, black tie, and white tie affairs.
+Most importantly, you'll need to plan for the weather.
 If the wedding is taking place outside, you'll need to dress for the weather so that you will be comfortable for an extended period of time.
-When looking at our selection of dresses to wear to a wedding, check out colors that don't mimic the official color scheme worn by the bridesmaids and groomsmen.
+When looking at our selection of bridesmaid dresses, you'll need to get the color scheme from the bride.

 How to Find the Perfect Wedding Guest Dress